mehranhydary/learning-solidity/README.md

 # <h1 align="center"> Learning Decentralized Finance</h1>

-**In this repository, I will be working with contracts from Uniswap, Curve, etc. to get a deeper understanding of how their protocols work.
-This repository will only use Foundry.**
+**This code explores how to use Uniswap, Curve, etc. with Foundry.**

 ### Goals

-1. Understand Uniswap V2 Core
+1. Understand Uniswap V2 Core and Periphery

 ### Getting Started